 - Smug Snake: Seasons 1-2; prior to Lindsey leaving, she tended to be rather weak and ineffective.

 - The Starscream: Sorry, Linwood.
 You can only theaten a gal's life so many times before she takes preemptive action.

-- Took a Level in Badass: After Series 2, she gained a spine, plus a brain and became extremely friendly.
+- Took a Level in Badass: After Season 2, she gained a spine, plus a brain and became extremely friendly.